STEPBible/STEPBible-Data/README.md

   - (Though we'd love to hear from you about your project when you make it available.)
 * Request permission if your project is not free.
 A reasonable request is unlikely to be refused.
 * Download the data and reformat it for your application, without changing the data itself.
-  - (This specifically relaxes the ND restriction)
+  - (This specifically relaxes the ND restriction, as allowed by CC - see https://creativecommons.org/licenses/by-nd/4.0/legalcode)
 * Send any proposed corrections to TyndaleStep@gmail.com
   - (Please do not implement any change to the data till Tyndale scholars have verified it.)
 * Refer others to this repository as the source of the data.
 Please do not redistribute it yourself.